Follow Us On:

 Gandhara is noted for the distinctive Gandhara style of Buddhist art, which developed out of a merger of Greek, Syrian, Persian, and Indian artistic influence.
-This development began during the Parthian Period (50 BC – AD 75).
-Gandharan style flourished and achieved its peak during the Kushan period, from the 1st to the 5th century.
-It declined and suffered destruction after invasion of the White Huns in the 5th century.
-Stucco as well as stone was widely used by sculptors in Gandhara for the decoration of monastic and cult buildings.
+This development began during the Parthian Period (50 BC- 75 AD).
+The Gandharan style flourished and achieved its peak during the Kushan period, from the 1st to the 5th century.
+It declined and suffered destruction after the invasion of the White Huns in the 5th century.
+Stucco, as well as stone, was widely used by sculptors in Gandhara for the decoration of monastic and cult buildings.
 Stucco provided the artist with a medium of great plasticity, enabling a high degree of expressiveness to be given to the sculpture.
-Sculpting in stucco was popular wherever Buddhism spread from Gandhara – India, Afghanistan, Central Asia and China.
+Sculpting in stucco was popular wherever Buddhism spread from Gandhara – India, Afghanistan, Central Asia, and China.

-Though the marks and ruins of Gandhara civilization can be found throughout in Northern Pakistan, its heritage has been saved more in true form in Taxila, Peshawar and Swat valley.
-According to Wikipedia, evidence of Stone Age human inhabitants of Ghandhara, including stone tools and burnt bones, was discovered at Sanghao near Mardan in area caves.
+Though the marks and ruins of Gandhara civilization can be found throughout Northern Pakistan, its heritage has been saved more in true form in Taxila, Peshawar, and Swat valley.
+According to Wikipedia, evidence of Stone Age human inhabitants of Gandhara, including stone tools and burnt bones, was discovered at Sanghao near Mardan in area caves.
 The artifacts are approximately 15,000 years old.
-This Civilization is primarily a symbol of human development in the area of human knowledge, religion, art and history for the world to come to great extent.
+This Civilization is primarily a symbol of human development in the area of human knowledge, religion, art, and history for the world to come to a great extent.